awsdocs/aws-direct-connect-user-guide/doc_source/create-lag.md

 You can create a LAG by provisioning new connections, or aggregating existing connections\.

-You cannot create a LAG with new connections if this results in you exceeding the overall connections limit for the region\.
+You cannot create a LAG with new connections if this results in you exceeding the overall connections limit for the Region\.

 **To create a LAG with new connections**